 You can design a site and then drop Perch in at the end of the process.
 You do not need to build your entire site using a framework to be able to use Perch – this makes it ideal for adding to existing sites.
-See a video showing how to add Perch to an existing page.
+It also means you can continue to work in the way that you enjoy.

 You have full control of your mark-up when using Perch by creating your own content templates.
 These can be as simple as a textarea or more complex such as contact information marked up using the hcard microformat or HTML5 microdata.
 The templates can use any mark-up that you like – you can even edit xml, json or other text files using Perch.

-Perch is a product developed by edgeofmyseat.com, a web development company located in Maidenhead, England.
+Perch is the flagship product of edgeofmyseat.com, a web development company located in Bristol, England.
 Company Directors Drew McLellan and Rachel Andrew are both industry experts and when not building web applications and adding new features to Perch they can be found writing and speaking on a variety of web development topics.

-Perch was 3 years old on 31st May 2012.
+Perch will be 5 years old on 31st May 2014.
 The initial idea for Perch was to create something to use on our own projects at edgeofmyseat.com.
 We had created a CMS framework for very large sites using the concept of content templates but sometimes needed to enable content editing on very small projects.
 We wanted to create something really quick and easy to deploy for those small, low budget sites.

 The CMS market is very crowded however we felt we had something different.
 At the time the only real competitors were hosted products, and we knew that many people wanted to have control over the hosting of their CMS and not need to worry about the stability of the host or handover their FTP details to a third party.
 We entered the market promoting the core aims of the product – lightweight, quick to install, simple to use and enabling and promoting best practices in terms of output code.

 Perch was bootstrapped and has received no investment funding.
-The product was profitable within 24 hours of launch and is now a sizable and growing part of our business.
+The product was profitable within 24 hours of launch and is now our main focus as a business.
 With no investors we can ensure that the decisions we make always have our customers at the centre.